Clear AI Thinking

 Contact

-I’m based in the Bay Area and write about enterprise AI adoption, partner ecosystems, AI agents, infrastructure, security, and the translation layer between technical capability and business value.
+I write about AI agents, enterprise adoption, infrastructure, security, and the messy translation layer between technical capability and real-world value.